ldim99/MedicalRecords/README.md

 /services - service definitions for Patients, Doctors, Reporting and Entity services as well as ServiceGateway

-/tests - corresponding tests in the entities and services /data/store.json - sample data store in json format
+/tests - unit and integration tests for entities and services as well as same data store in json format /data/store.json

 ## Sample Usage: